Ford Puma ST SUV review

 MPG, running costs & CO2

 Since the Puma ST uses a three-cylinder 1.5-litre petrol engine, it’s actually fairly economical for a performance car.
-Don’t set your expectations too high, though, as the ST isn’t as frugal as the standard versions of the Puma.
+Don’t set your expectations too high, though, as the ST isn’t as frugal as the regular versions of the Puma.

 The Puma makes more sense than either of those models to buy; it’s around £10,000 cheaper than the Audi or Volkswagen, depending on specification, yet is more fun to drive than either of them.
+The forthcoming Hyundai Kona N is likely to be more closely matched in the dynamics department but it’s still expected to be more expensive.

 Engines, drive & performance

-Fast Fords are consistently excellent to drive and the Puma ST is no exception - in fact, we’d argue that it’s the most fun you can currently have in any small SUV.
+Fast Fords are consistently excellent to drive and the Puma ST is no exception - in fact, we’d argue that it’s the most fun you can have in any small SUV.

 Interior & comfort